 So keeping these distinct needs in mind, let’s review a few mistakes to avoid when selecting a news API.

 For brands that need to be able to conduct constant competitor analysis of dozens and even hundreds of products simultaneously, selecting a news API comprehensive news coverage is paramount.
 That’s also true for media and web monitoring companies that need to keep up with the endless flow of information being produced every minute of the day.
 Financial management companies and other enterprise-level companies also rely heavily on comprehensive high-quality news data feeds to develop accurate artificial intelligence (AI) or machine learning (ML) algorithms.

 But many news APIs don’t cover the huge number of news articles published every minute online.
 They also might not cover specific niche sites.
 Take Google’s Programmable Search Engine, once known as the Google News API, for example.
 It crawls and indexes sites according to their own algorithm, and new and niche sites might be overlooked.
 Another point to consider is that many news APIs don’t crawl content in multiple languages.
 Even those that do may not let you search or query content according to a specific language.

-In contrast, Webz.io’s advanced on-demand crawlers include coverage of millions of news articles in over 80 languages.
+In contrast, Webz.io’s advanced on-demand, adaptive crawlers, include coverage of millions of news articles in over 80 languages.
 That includes every geographic territory with online access.

 Webz.io standardizes and normalizes data for organizations who need it for the next step, whether it’s analysis or building an AI or ML algorithm.
 We also offer multiple ways to ingest the data to fit different needs via our News API and Firehose API.